dannybarto/AddingFilesDemo/Written_Report_Template.md

 - What are some other possible tables and/or graphs that we could create?
   - We could look at the length of the campaign
-  - We could also take a look at the entire data set applying the same analysis as we did for just plays or other smaller sets
+  - We could also take a look at the entire data set applying the same analysis as we did for just plays or other smaller sets for sure